 The teaching and assessment of English Language at the TIS Primary School Campus develops students' abilities in reading, writing and oral communication skills.
 It focuses on a range of texts and introduces students to a range of genres and writing styles.
-Grammar, spelling and punctuation skills are taught within the con-texts of these texts.
+Grammar, spelling and punctuation skills are taught within the contexts of these texts.
 A range of resources are used to support students' learning.
 We strive to ensure that English is fully delivered in the context of the units of inquiry.
-Where the need arises, we arrange for stand alone clarifications.
 English language is the main medium for instruction and inquiry.